 But you won’t be carrying the water on your hand as you ride your bike, right?
 That’s why it’s important to get a water bottle holder, an important accessory that you’ll use to bring water with your wherever you go.
 And the best part is, they are downright the cheapest accessory that you can buy.

 5. Upgrade Your Bike’s Chains for Long, Smooth Rides

 As important as bike chains are, they wear out over time and eventually become useless.
 Eventually, you’ll need to replace them so that you can get the cycling experience that you need.
-Thankfully, there are many high quality chains in the market, so you can check this guide for some reviews.
+Thankfully, there are many high quality chains in the market, so you can check this chain buying guide for some reviews.

 Upgrading your bike’s chain is one thing.
 Making sure it lasts for the longest time possible is another thing altogether.
 So if you want to keep your bike riding for longer, make sure you clean and lubricate the chain as often as you can.